-Finally, the new Law on Joint Stock Companies was adopted by the Ukrainian Parliament on 27 July 2022.
-It enters into force on 1 January 2023, except for some provisions, and is going to replace the 2008 law of the same name.
+Finally, the new Law on "Joint Stock Companies" was adopted by the Ukrainian Parliament on 27 July 2022 and entered into force on 1 January 2023, except for some provisions.
 The new law aims to improve and further harmonise Ukrainian legislation with EU company law.